ProCoderCyRus/fca-cherry/README.md

 <a name="projects-using-this-api"></a>
 ## Projects using this API:
 - [c3c](https://github.com/lequanglam/c3c) - A bot that can be customizable using plugins.
 Support Facebook & Discord.
-- [GOAT BOT 🐐](https://github.com/ntkhang03/Goat-Bot) - A bot chat Messenger can be customizable using scripts.
-Support .

 ## Projects using this API (original repository, facebook-chat-api):